 - A research project subject or subjects with total points value of between 50 and 75 points.

 Duration and commencement of honours programs

 The duration of the Bachelor of Biomedicine (Degree with Honours) programs is approximately 36 weeks within a total duration of 40 weeks for Semester 1 entrants, and approximately 36 weeks within a total duration of 46 weeks for semester 2 entrants.
 Not all programs are available as mid year entry.
 Refer to individual program entries for details.

 The dates of the honours programs may vary between programs.

 For Semester 2 entrants, up to ten weeks of leave may be taken within this 46-week period, in negotiation with the supervisor.

 To be awarded honours students must gain:

-- a result of at least 65% in the research project;
+- A result of at least 65% in the research project; and

 Students may be given permission to repeat an advanced coursework honours subject/component, or enrol in additional subject(s), in order to meet the requirement to pass 100 points.
 However the honours result will be determined over all subjects for which a result is entered.
 When the weighted credit-point average is less than 65% the honours degree will not be awarded.